Engaging local industry and supporting local jobs are priorities for the project.

 Networking events are also on offer to provide opportunities for local manufacturers, suppliers and contractors to connect with like-minded businesses to form joint-venturing arrangements and supply partnerships.

-Industry Capability Network (ICN) Gateway express workshops are also available to provide practical guidance to businesses to register their interest in the project.
+Industry Capability Network (ICN) Gateway express workshops are also available to provide practical guidance to businesses to register their interest.

-To learn more about how the Department of State Development, Manufacturing, Infrastructure and Planning is assisting local industry to make the most of the full, fair and reasonable opportunities to tender for work on the project,visit our Strengthening North Queensland page.
+To learn more about how the Department of State Development, Manufacturing, Infrastructure and Planning is assisting local industry to make the most of the full, fair and reasonable opportunities to tender for work, visit our Strengthening North Queensland page.

 Probity Code of Practice